Hindsight bias: Economy and business

 Financial bubbles are often heavily biased with hindsight after they burst.
-After the worldwide dot-com bubble of the late 1990s and the Great Recession of 2008, many economists have suggested that conditions which seemed insignificant at the time were harbingers of future financial collapse.
-According to economist Richard Thaler, executives are prone to hindsight bias (more so than others).
-This includes entrepreneurs, who are also prone to hindsight bias.
-Notably, when asked if their startups will succeed, more than 75% of entrepreneurs with failed startups said they would.
-However, when asked again after their startup failed, only 58% said they believed their startup would be a success.
+After the worldwide dot-com bubble of the late 1990s and the Great Recession of 2008, many economists have suggested that conditions that seemed insignificant at the time were harbingers of future financial collapse.
+According to economist Richard Thaler, executives and entrepreneurs are particularly prone to hindsight bias.
+For example, in one study, more than 75% of entrepreneurs whose startups eventually failed predicted that their businesses would succeed.
+However, when asked again after their startup failed, only 58% said they had originally believed their startup would be a success.
 Hindsight bias can also contribute to startup failure through biased performance evaluations and overentry into competition.
 Hindsight-biased performance evaluation is also related to inefficient delegation.
+Additionally, hindsight bias affects judgment of business cases in court.
+A study by Strohmeier et al. (2020) found, that professional legal investigators (such as judges, lawyers and bankers with legal background) are perceptible to hindsight bias when judging the foreseeability of bankruptcy and assessing the legal responsibility of the CEO.
+Participants were presented with one of three hypothetical bankruptcy cases, which contained either no statement about the ending of the case, a positive outcome or a negative outcome.
+Depending on the presented ending, judgements about whether the CEO was to blame and about the possibility to predict the outcome, were significantly different.
+This can possibly result in an unjustifiably stricter judgement of bankruptcy cases in real life scenarios.